GrammaTech/gtirb-stack-stamp/README.md

 ## Abstract

-Stack stamping is a technique to help mitigate ROP style attacks.
+Stack stamping is a technique to help mitigate
+<abbr title="Return Oriented Programming">ROP</abbr> style attacks.
 This is done by 'stamping' the return address on the stack, thus encrypting it.
-Before it is popped off the stack and used, it is decrypted by 'unstamping' it.
+Before it is popped off the stack and used, it is decrypted by 'un-stamping' it.
 This can be an efficient protection, as no registers are needed, and while flags are affected, they are only affected at function entry/exits where they do not need to be preserved.
-By encoding and decoding this return address, an attacker has a more difficult task, since the replacement data would need to be properly encoded, such that when it is unstamped, it results in the desired address.
+By encoding and decoding this return address, an attacker has a more difficult task, since the replacement data would need to be properly encoded, such that when it is un-stamped, it results in the desired address.

 ## Building

-This repostiory contains three implementations of stack-stamping in three different languages:
+This repository contains three implementations of stack-stamping in three different languages:

 ### C++